michaeljarizala/data-discovery-dashboard/README.md

  ✓ Ready in 252ms
 ```

 It's running as expected.
-Open `http://localhost:300` in your browser.
+Open `http://localhost:3000` in your browser.

 > **NOTE:**
-> On development, simply run the `dev` command and you may begin tweaking the app and see your changes as you do them.
+> On development, simply run the `dev` command and you may begin tweaking the code and see your changes as you do them.
 > ```
 > $ yarn dev
 > ```